context-hub/docs/docs/sources/url-source.md

 | `selector`    | string | `null`   | CSS selector to extract specific content (null for full page)    |
 | `headers`     | object | `{}`     | Custom headers to include in the request (support env variables) |
 | `tags`        | array  | []       | List of tags for this source                                     |

+## Using variables in configuration

+Context Generator supports various types of variables throughout your configuration files, including environment variables, predefined system variables, and custom configuration variables.

+Read more about [variables](./variables.md) in the documentation.